 Supervisor of Education and Therapy

-Jaimie graduated from Sacred Heart University with a Bachelor of Science degree in psychology in 2009.
+Jaimie is a Board Certified Behavior Analyst who graduated from Sacred Heart University with a Bachelor of Science degree in psychology in 2009.
 In 2010 Jaimie earned a Masters of Arts in teaching at Sacred Heart University and became certified to teach elementary education in Connecticut.
 She has been working with children with autism and other related disabilities since the summer of 2005 in a variety of classroom settings.
 In 2011, Jaimie was introduced to the principles of applied behavior analysis (ABA) while working for a private company that provides ABA services for children with autism in public schools and homes throughout Connecticut.
-Jaimie has completed the coursework necessary to become a Board Certified Behavior Analyst and is currently accumulating supervision hours.

 Christine is a Board Certified Assistant Behavior Analyst (BCaBA) who earned a Bachelor of Arts degree in English from Elon University in 2005.
 In 2010, she began her work in the field of applied behavior analysis (ABA) as a one-to-one instructor in home- and center-based programs that utilized B. F. Skinner’s analysis of verbal behavior in South Carolina.
 She continued this line of work in Charlotte, North Carolina, before coming to work at the Carbone Clinic.

 Kristin is a Board Certified Assistant Behavior Analyst (BCaBA) who earned a Bachelor of Science degree in human development and family studies with a minor in psychology from the University of Connecticut in 2008.
 She has been working in the field of applied behavior analysis (ABA), in school and home programs for children with disabilities, since 2009.
 Kristin is currently pursuing a Master’s degree in ABA and autism, which will provide her with the coursework necessary to become a Board Certified Behavior Analyst (BCBA).